 There will always be people out there charging less or more for similar services but price is NOT the only way make yourself stand out.

-As a rough comparison though, the highest investment I ask for (as of April 2019) with coaching is £2,995 and for planning it’s £3,995.
-Both include at least one day in-person and up to 12 months of support.
+As a rough comparison though, the highest investment I ask for (as of November 2020) is £2,995 for intensive mentoring, and for on-going support and accountability it’s £1,195.

-Currently there are others offering packages with 6 months’ support for £6,500 and some with one in-person day and no support for £2,900.
+Currently there are others offering one-day intensives for over £10k, and one month of accountability for just shy of £4k.
 Hourly rates I’ve seen vary from £50 to £480, and the cost of having someone write blog posts or website pages for you, ranges drastically from £150 to £800 per post / page.

 The range of investments I’ve mentioned, only prove that a service costs whatever you are willing to charge and your clients are willing to pay.

 There’s more to choosing business support than price though – the cheapest doesn’t always mean the worst and the most expensive doesn’t always get you the best.